SamSamhuns/log_analyzer_with_llms_and_sql/README.md

 ## For Developers

-### To change schema of tables
+### To change/add/delete new log table schemas

+The new SQL table should also be created through the PHPMyAdmin GUI/mysql command line inside the mariadb container.

 The following files must be edited.

--   Edit/add to `init.sql` for changing/adding log table schema
+-   Edit `app/static/sql/init.sql` for changing/adding log table schema
+-   Edit `app/models/model.py` to add/edit the LogFileType
--   Edit/add to `app/api/log_format/log_parser.py` for parsing logs
+-   Edit `app/api/log_format/log_parser.py` for parsing logs
--   Edit/add to `app/core.setup.py` for adding table schema and data sample info
+-   Edit `app/core/setup.py` for adding table schema and data sample info for text2sql conversion

+Editing Tests

--   Edit/add to `tests/conftests.py` for setting the correct values for the test database
+-   Edit `tests/conftests.py` for setting the correct values for the test database
--   Edit/add to `tests/api/test_mysql_api.py` for setting the correct values for the test database
+-   Edit `tests/api/test_mysql_api.py` for setting the correct values for the test database